 It is used to treat bacterial infections.

-Feeling dizzy.
-Rise slowly over a few minutes when sitting or lying down.
-Be careful climbing.
 Upset stomach or throwing up.
 Many small meals, good mouth care, sucking hard, sugar-free candy, or chewing sugar-free gum may help.
 Loose stools (diarrhea).
 Yogurt or probiotics may help.
-You may get these products at health food stores or in some pharmacies.
-Belly pain.
-Headache.
-Tendons may rarely get irritated and tear.
-Unsafe allergic effects may rarely happen.
+You may get these products at health food stores or in some pharmacies. - For women, vaginal yeast infection.
+Report itching or discharge.

 Error & Success message